mattstratton/conducky/testing-plan.md

 ---

 **Work through this checklist to implement a robust, automated testing framework for the project.**

+- [ ] Set up a test database using SQLite in-memory with real Prisma migrations and seeding for robust integration tests (future improvement)